redpandalabs/fn-validator/README.md

 # fn-validator
-Extendable and Isomorphic functional schema validator
+Extendable and Isomorphic functional schema validator for browser and Node.js